italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Status Assertion HTTP Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *Credential Issuer* MUST return an HTTP response with the status code set to 200 and the `status_assertion_responses` array with the related Status Assertion Error object.
+The *Credential Issuer* MUST return an HTTP response with the status code set to 200 and the `status_assertion_responses` array with the related Status Assertion object.
 The status code 200 MUST be returned if the Status Assertion is requested for a valid, non-existent, expired, revoked or invalid Digital Credential.

 The response MUST: